-This innovative, year-long fellowship provides practical training, mentorship opportunities, and international field experience to aspiring, yet underrepresented construction leaders.
-Fellows will oversee construction projects in underserved areas abroad for a period of six to 12 months and will be exposed to conditions and building challenges far more intense than those encountered in a developed country.
-Fellows will require cross-cultural critical thinking skills miles away from home.
+Internship Abroad.
+Fellows are then co-assigned projects throughout the world.
+They will serve in the field for six to 12 months and are exposed to building challenges far more intense than those encountered in the U.S. Fellows will have to execute cross-cultural critical thinking skills miles away from home.
 Fellows will learn to work with and train people of different backgrounds.
-And Fellows will discover that construction is far more than bricks and mortar…

 Who can apply to be a Fellow?

-- A graduate of a four-year degree in Architecture, Engineering, or Construction Management program before serving abroad (current students can apply if they will graduate during the 2017-2018 academic year);
+- A graduate of a four-year degree in Construction Management, Engineering or Architecture program before serving abroad (current students can apply if they will graduate the same year)

-- OR, applicant has worked as an apprentice or journeyman with at least 4 years’ experience before serving abroad.
+- OR, candidate has worked as an apprentice or journeyman with at least four years’ experience before serving abroad

-- While Change Fellows is not exclusive to women and minorities, we will give preference to qualified applicants that can show a need based on race, gender or income holding all other factors equal.
+While the program will not be exclusive to women and minorities, preference is given to qualified individuals who show a need based on race, gender and/or income holding all other factors equal.